ThomasRooney/Android-Buck-Boilerplate/README.md

 Then, running this command configures for android-16 and android-8.
 Have a look at this file to change it for your target Please note, this accepts all the android sdk licences, so it's rather recommended to have a look at what you're agreeing to.

 	./scripts/configure-sdk.sh

 The local.properties file in the root directory must also be updated with absoloute paths, so running this script generates that

 	./scripts/configure-local.sh

 At this point, `buck` and the android ndk and sdk are fully set up for your system.

 Running this next command produces keys used to sign the .apk, so it can be installed on a device.

 	./scripts/regen-keys.sh

 Finally, at this point you should be able to build the Android application with `buck build app` in the root directory of this project.
 This command is also wrapped with

 	./scripts/build.sh

+There are additional bash scripts to aid installing this on a device or emulator.